-University Initiatives will print out your salary and fringe benefit reports, and the calculate your fringe benefit rate by dividing monthly salary amount by the fringe benefit amount.
-Example: \$5,451 in fringe benefits on monthly report divided by \$9,201 monthly salary = 59.24% fringe benefit rate.
+Faculty and Staff Fringe Benefits are calculated by University Initiatives: The monthly fringe benefit amount is divided by the monthly salary amount.
+Example: \$5,451 in fringe benefits on monthly report divided by \$9,201 monthly salary = 59.24% (your fringe benefit rate).

-If a faculty member participates in summer or overload effort, the FB rate is approximately 10%.
+If a faculty member participates in summer pay or academic year overload, the FB rate is about 10%.